 Regardless of which Google Chromecast device you choose, each type remains one of the most convenient ways to provide users with a simple solution to watch all their favorite TV shows, movies, and listen to music as easily from a mobile device or computer as on the big television screen.

-The popularity of Google Chromecast devices have skyrocketed since its debut in 2013 and users far and wide have discovered just how convenient it is.
+The popularity of Google Chromecast devices has skyrocketed since its debut in 2013 and users far and wide have discovered just how convenient it is.
 Those who have yet to learn just how great it is may have some questions about Chromecast.
 They may wonder how it works or just what exactly Chromecast does.
 This guide should help cover all those questions and give users a better idea of why Chromecast might just be a good option – especially for those considering this type of device over cable.

 What is Chromecast and how does it work?

 Simply put, Chromecast becomes a gateway for mobile streaming apps to be cast to your television.
 When users select the Chromecast icon from the streaming app on their device, the content they want to watch is then cast to the Chromecast device.
 Once the movie or TV show you want to watch is detected, it is streamed directly onto your television screen.